greenelab/cimr-d/doc/contributing.md

 _cimr-d_ accepts data previously uploaded to public archives such as [zenodo](https://zenodo.org/) and [figshare](https://figshare.com/).
-_cimr-d_ will as long as the linked data contains all required columns and properly formatted yaml pointing to it.
+_cimr-d_ will work as long as the linked data contains all required columns and properly formatted yaml pointing to it.

 However, we strongly recommend archive services in place of e.g.